 Employee share options granted to employees are measured at the fair value of the equity instruments at the grant date.
-The fair value determined at the grant date of the employee share options is expensed on a straight-line basis over the vesting period, based on the Company's best estimate of the number of options that are expected to ultimately vest, with a corresponding increase in capital surplus - employee share options.
+The fair value determined at the grant date of the employee share options is expensed on a straight-line basis over the vesting period, based on the Corporation and its subsidiary's best estimate of the number of options that are expected to ultimately vest, with a corresponding increase in capital surplus - employee share options.
 It is recognized as an expense in full at the grant date when the share options granted vest immediately.

-At the end of each reporting period, the Company revises its estimate of the number of employee share options expected to vest.
+At the end of each reporting period, the Corporation and its subsidiary revises its estimate of the number of employee share options expected to vest.
 The impact of the revision of the original estimates is recognized in profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the capital surplus - employee share options.